mmaz/neet/docs/imitation_learning.md

 ### Train/Validation Split

-!!! danger
+!!! danger "Regularization"
-    With enough training time and enough parameters, you can perfectly fit your training data!
+    With enough training time and enough model parameters, you can perfectly fit your training data!
+This is called **overfitting** - we will use validation data, image augmentation, and regularization to avoid overfitting.

-Therefore, you will need to partition your data into training and validation data.
+We will partition our data into training and validation sets.
 Validation helps to ensure your model is not overfitting on the training data.
+In the notebook, observe the use of `from sklearn.model_selection import train_test_split.`

 ```python
 imgs = []